-Megaoesophagus, postendoscopic oesophageal injury
+Postendoscopic oesophageal injury

-In the case of reconstruction, all three eligible organs were used (stomach, jejunum and colon), neither an anastomotic leak nor pneumonia was observed after the interventions, and there was no mortality.
-The swallowing function of these patients is now satisfactory, and no anastomotic stricture or other complications were found during the follow-up visits.
-In our own patient population, a young woman with sigmoid oesophagus underwent LHM after multiple unsuccessful endoscopic dilations, and satisfactory swallowing function was observed for almost six months.
-However, since dysphagia returned after the complaint-free period, Merendino procedure was performed.
-At present, after more than a decade of follow-up, the patient is completely symptom-free, her swallowing is unrestricted, and her quality of life is excellent.
+In large centres, a perforation rate of about 1%, as detailed above, should be expected while the patient is treated with EBD as non-surgical treatment of achalasia.
+Performing the intervention on a prepared patient and timely recognition of the lesion by an experienced gastroenterologist are important factors in the patient's emergency surgery.
 The mortality rate for oesophageal perforation ranges between 18 and 22% - even despite early recognition and treatment.
-If the time elapsed between injury and surgery exceeds 24 hours, the mortality rate may even reach 27 to 40%.
-In the case of oesophageal injury, a personalized treatment strategy is required in each case, and the following factors should be taken into account: aetiology of the injury, existing underlying oesophageal disease, time from injury to diagnosis, septic condition, comorbidities and physical capacity.
-Post-EBD oesophageal perforations are traditionally treated surgically, but therapeutic methods also include conservative treatment and modern endoscopic techniques (OTSC clip and stent implantation).
+If the time elapsed between injury and surgery exceeds 24 hours, the mortality rate may even reach 27 to 40% (104).
+In the case of oesophageal injury, a personalized treatment strategy is required in each case, and the following factors should be taken into account: aetiology of the injury, existing underlying oesophageal disease, time from injury to diagnosis, septic condition, comorbidities and physical capacity (105).
+Post-EBD oesophageal perforations are traditionally treated surgically, but therapeutic methods also include conservative treatment and modern endoscopic techniques (OTSC clip and stent implantation) (106-109).

+Basically, early surgical treatment is required for larger lesions that cannot be treated endoscopically in the case of a contrast agent leak into the pleural and/or peritoneal space.
+Many authors agree that a similar decision is warranted with the involvement of a surgeon as soon as possible even for smaller lesions (110).
+Time elapsed since a perforation has a considerable effect on the success of the surgery, although there is experience with both early and later (>24 hours) successful laparoscopic primary closures in the literature (110-111).
 In our practice, primary suture repair is used in cases that are recognised early, within 24 hours, and it is always completed with the cardiomyotomy and antireflux procedure, which has a beneficial effect on the healing of the lesion and, at the same time, may result in long-term symptom-free status.

 In the case of perforations beyond 24 hours, patients usually undergo resection without reconstruction (on rare occasion, with immediate reconstruction) because of the septic condition that has developed and the reduced tendency of the oesophageal wall to heal.
 In the case of megaoesophagus, a worse-than-average condition of the oesophagus supports resection, which is worth including during surgical treatment in all cases.
+In tertiary centres with experience of oesophageal resection, mortality rates similar to that of primary suture repair can be achieved (17% [0-43%] vs. 12% [0-31%]) (112-113).
+The importance of a multidisciplinary approach and a correctly chosen treatment strategy is highlighted by a study conducted at our department, which summarized cases of spontaneous oesophageal perforation and demonstrated an acceptably low mortality rate (6.6%) owing to timely and well-executed procedures (114).

-Every patient in our acute surgery group was admitted to our unit for an oesophagoscopy-associated injury.
+Every patient in our acute surgery group was admitted to our unit for an oesophagoscopyassociated injury.
 In the two early cases (recognised within 24 hours), primary suture repair occurred with Heller-Dor surgery, taking the condition of the patients into account, while oesophageal resection without reconstruction was performed in the two other cases with an old perforation complicated by megaoesophagus.
 There was no mortality or notable morbidity in the emergency group.

-1. CONCLUSION
+6. CONCLUSION